OulanB/Giga-VGA666/README.md

-Test of the LTDC part on the Arduino Giga with a passive VGA adapter (SMT32H747 part with 8M SDRAM 16 bits, plus USN hos for keyboard input)
+Test of the LTDC part on the Arduino Giga with a passive VGA adapter (SMT32H747 part with 8M SDRAM 16 bits, plus Usb host for keyboard input)

 As the Giga Display is not very usefull (as a 480x800 display rotated 90°), I started experiment on an external VGA display